 He talked about American policy in some ways.

-The reason why we're going to limit these transcripts is to avoid re victimizing those who went through this horror, but it will contain the substance of his conversations.
+The reason why we're going to limit these transcripts is to avoid re-victimizing those who went through this horror, but it will contain the substance of his conversations.

-All right, so why not tell us we the American are we children?
+All right, so why not tell us, we, the American, are we children?

 We can't handle the truth.

-We can't nobody's gonna be re-victimized.
+We can't, nobody's going to be re-victimized.

-The the trauma was the shooting.
+The trauma was the shooting.

 The trauma was the call that said your loved one is dead.